boydmeredith/jbreda_kilosort/README.md

 - takes paths outlined above, cds into config_path, loads matlab and then passes information into `main_kilosort_forcluster_wrapper.m` along with the sorting start time
   - start time currently set to 500 seconds to skip noisy file start that gets 0 out in preprocessing
 - wrapper fx adds all the necessary paths and then passes information into `main_kilsort_fx_cluster`
-- main_fx is adapted from `main_kilosort.m` from [Kilosort repo](https://github.com/MouseLand/Kilosort2/blob/master/main_kilosort.m).
+- main_fx is adapted from `main_kilosort.m` from [Kilosort](https://github.com/MouseLand/Kilosort2/blob/master/main_kilosort.m).
 It takes directory with .bin file, directory with config information and start_time as arguments and then runs Kilosort2
 - **returns** in `input_path` outputs for [Phy Template GUI](https://github.com/cortex-lab/phy) are generated

 optional: git add, commit, push here to document jobid & file(s) sorted